bob134552/LeagueLore/README.md

 - Language selection that is remembered if page is refreshed.
 - Search bar with autocomplete to display all names that match.
-- Pagination for grid on mobile view to make it easier to use.
+- Pagination for grid on mobile and tablet view to make it easier to use.
 - Youtube video for selected champion (currently only available in English).
 - Contact form to email site creator with site ideas and improvements.